-Prominence to Her right embrace, cradles a water jug of healing, and a comb held in hand, as always portrayed of Verena, of merciful care of all Her wards.
+Her right arm cradles a water jug of healing and her delicate hand holds a comb, as always portrayed of Verena, her symbols of care and love to her wards.

-Standing silently in the background is the Old Baden town, view of the ruins of ancient Stein Castle, historical City Church, aged roof houses, all witnesses to her virtuous deeds of kindness to the neglected and marginalised.
+Standing silently in the background is the Old Baden town, the ruins of ancient Stein Castle, historical City Church and aged roof houses, all witnesses to her virtuous deeds of kindness to the neglected and marginalised.

-Her mineral hot springs have been famed since at least the Roman era, first attested as the place of Aque Helveticae - "Waters of the Helvetii".
-Since early centuries, these healthful waters was selectively employed for healing certain ailments, medicinal use, as well as, recreation and religious use."Vorwärts Fest U Treu!" - "Forward Firmly Faithful!"
+Baden’s legendary mineral hot springs, famous since the Roman era, first attested as the place of Aque Helveticae - "Waters of the Helvetii".
+Since ancient times, these healthful waters were selectively employed for healing certain ailments, for medicinal use, as well as for recreational and religious use.

-At Reverse.
-Centre of the Old Suisse Confederation Cross, from which the rays stylised under the radiance diverge in all directions.
+Centre of the Old Suisse Confederation Cross, from which stylised rays diverge in all directions.

 She used to fast and pray continuously.
 Moreover, God performed several miracles through her.
 She was particularly concerned over young girls and used to look after them spiritually and physically, due to her expertise as a nurse.
 Saint Verena was also interested in serving the poor and used to offer them food.
 Moreover, she enjoyed serving the sick, especially those suffering from leprosy.
 She used to wash their wounds and put ointments on them, not fearing infection.